 - Black Soap (Savon Bildi) – This olive-based, all-natural soap is a great gift for those who like to really pamper themselves.
 This is the soap most associated with Morocco and is a 100% organic, all-natural cleansing solution that leaves the skin slippery soft.
 Easily found for less than 20 dirhams.
 Consider adding essentials oils, such as eucalyptus.

-- Clay (rhassoul) – The clay used in the hammams (public baths) of Morocco really firm up your skin.
-It’s a treatment generally done after the black soap to really tighten the skin.
+- Clay (rhassoul) – The clay used in the hammams (public baths) of Morocco really firms up your skin.
+It’s a treatment generally done after the black soap to tighten the skin.
 You’ll be able to get a good quantity for 10 dirhams.

 - Soap Dish – The potters of Morocco do a fantastic job of hand-painting their work, making for an arty touch to any salle de bain.
 Also consider small bottles to hold shampoos and conditioners.
 Around 50 dirhams.

-- Scrubbing Glove (kis) – Easily found in the medinas at most shops catering to spa goods.
-Great for a really deep, cleaning scrub.
+- Scrubbing Glove (kis) – Easily found in the medinas at most shops catering for spa and hammam goods.
+Great for a really deep, cleaning scrub, but not for the faint hearted or thin skinned!
 5 – 10 dirhams.

 - Rose Water – Produced in Kalaat M’gouna near the Dades Valley, the rose water of Morocco is famed throughout the Mediterranean.
 Tone up skin after a facial, remove make-up or use it to clean your face.
 Rose water is also used in compresses for fevers.
 A biologically-friendly stocking stuffer found for 15 dirhams or so.